lcls-users/lcls-users/docs/before/accounts.md

 !!! note "Enabling access to the S3DF"
     In order to use S3DF, it is necessary to enable your S3DF account using your SLAC UNIX account.
 Detailed information [in the S3DF documentation here][7].

+!!! danger "Access to NERSC"
+    At the moment, users need a NERSC account to run LCLS workflows there.
+See [this link][9] for some information on how to create an account at NERSC.
+Work is in progress to remove this unncessary constraint.

 # Step 2 - Access and process data
 Now that you can access the computer systems at SLAC, it is time to get yourself oriented.